All Episodes

 Maybe even more so at this rate.

-We've got Sigilstone says the EU more like the PU.
+We've got Sigilstone says, the EU more like the PU.

 Funny.

-Bang a comment, Sigilstone.
+Banger comment, Sigilstone.

-You're not just watching it because your great-grandfather, you know, used to listen to the BBC on the wireless back in the 1920s and then the television.
+also because the independent media actually has an organic fan base right you're not just watching it because your great grandfather you know, used to listen to the BBC on the wireless back in the 1920s and then the television.

-And if they're not going to cater to the moment and address the problems that are going, then the stakes are so high that people are going to look elsewhere.
+You know, it's like, no, like the times have changed, the circumstances have changed, and if they're not going to cater to the moment and address the problems that are going then The stakes are so high that people are going to look elsewhere.

 Whatever information, you know, the EU tried to control, if people feel like they're being lied to, they will look elsewhere.